 Remember to Account for Mortgage Insurance

 FHA loans are great for many situations, but you have to pay for expensive mortgage insurance to get that low interest rate.
-There are two types of mortgage insurance on FHA loans.
+There are two types of mortgage insurance on FHA mortgages.
 The first one is an upfront premium of 1.75% of the loan amount.
 That is $1,750 for a $100,000 loan.
 That can be rolled into the mortgage.
 The other type of FHA mortgage insurance has the annual premium that is paid each month.
 The amount varies on the loan length and the loan to value or ‘LTV’.
 For a 30-year FHA loan with a down payment of less than 5%, your annual insurance premium with be .85% of the loan amount.
 The reality is that the FHA mortgage insurance premium is the reason people can get an FHA loan with only a 3.5% down-payment in 2023.

-The Lender Must Be Approved to Issue FHA Loans
+The FHA Lender Must Be Approved to Issue FHA Loans

 Know that FHA does not lend money; it merely insures the loan issued by a lender.
 So borrowers need to get an FHA mortgage through a lender approved by the agency.
 Not all lenders offer the same rates.
 Some have investors who want more security and charge a higher rate, while others are willing to offer a lower rate.